NASA-NJU/FlyMon/simulations/README.md

 This is the simulation implementation part of flymon.
 We have implemented related measurement algorithms based on CMU-Groups.

+> ⚠️ Part of the algorithm implementations reference the codes of [Elastic Sketch](https://github.com/BlockLiu/ElasticSketchCode).

 ## Get Started

 Below we show how to perform the tests.